jhegemann/Muonbase/README.md

 to set user permissions on specific documents, meaning that all users can read and modify all documents.

 # API
-* POST /insert: insert a document
+* POST /insert: insert a document - requires plain json document in request body
-* POST /remove: remove a document
+* POST /remove: remove a document - requires json wrapped id in request body
-* POST /find: find a document
+* POST /find: find a document - requires json wrapped id in request body
 * GET /keys: retrieve all keys
 * GET /dump: retrieve a complete json dump